✔ The government’s ECO3 scheme provides a free boiler and free insulation

 Other government schemes which help with your energy bills

 You can get between £100 and £300 towards your heating bills if you were born on or before 5 April 1954, and receive a State Pension or certain other benefits.

 Usually, you’ll receive your Winter Fuel Payment automatically – but if you think you’re eligible and have been missing out, you can also apply manually.

-The government may give you £25 for each week between 1 November 2019 and 31 March 2020 that contains seven consecutive days which are zero degrees celsius or below.
+The government may give you £25 for each week between the start of November and the end of March that contains seven consecutive days which are zero degrees celsius or below.
 If you receive any of the following, claim now.

 - Pension Credit

 If you’re a pensioner or live in a low-income home, you may qualify for a one-off £140 discount on your electricity bill between September and March.

 This discount doesn’t affect your ability to receive a Cold Weather Payment or Winter Fuel Payment.